 California State University, Fresno

 5150 N. Maple Ave M/S JA57

 *This is a secure email for transcript submission ONLY.
 Email any questions regarding your application or transcripts to email@example.com.

 Graduate program applicants must have a minimum GPA of 2.75 in the last 60 semester (90 quarter) units attempted and a minimum of 2.75 on any Post Baccalaureate work at Fresno State

 This is a 1-2 page typed statement of your purpose for applying to the program.
 Focus on your present situation and your short- and long-term professional goals.
 The form is included in the program application packet.

-Include letters of reference and the completed rubric form from instructors, supervisors, or other individuals who are in a position to evaluate you in terms of your potential for success in the graduate program.
-The rubric form is included in the program application packet.
+The General Program Recommendation with Letter Upload is required to be submitted by your recommender.
+Request letters of reference from instructors, supervisors, or other individuals who are in a position to evaluate you in terms of your potential for graduate study in the program.
+Three recommendations are required.